Litigators with a Data Fetish: Moneyballing Testimony

 It works fiendishly well on offense, too.
 Aggregated data on an opponent’s past testimony provides outrageous advantages over that opponent’s contemporary witnesses.
 That’s especially the case where that opponent’s own attorneys don’t have possession of—let alone insight into—that same past testimony.
 It allows you to lay verbal landmines, inviting a witness to contradict themselves or sworn testimony from other aligned witnesses from the current case or from the past.

 When I explain what we’re doing (“Moneyballing” testimony), many people don’t get it.
 At least not at first.
-Why should a lawyer care what an opposing lawyer said or did in a different case not involving their current client?
-At first blush, it makes no sense.
-It seems counterintuitive and has never been done before.
 However, when we explain what we’re doing and why to seasoned litigators, it’s really cool to watch as they mentally unpack the value proposition and its many implications.
 Often their eyes get wide.
 One in-house lawyer I recently spoke with whistled low, then accused us of practicing witchcraft.
 I took it as a compliment.
 But no, we’re not practicing witchcraft.
 We’re just litigation professionals saddled with a data fetish.
 Testimony quants, if you like.
 Silently obsessing about the power of data and testimony and how it can help you win tight contests you might otherwise lose, or prevail in cases you should win, only earlier and on better terms.

 If you’re someone that gets this, and you want to learn more, drop me a line at Michael@cloudcourtinc.com.
 We're a startup, but we’re ready to scale and we're looking for new partners and friends with an interest in winning cases and helping us pioneer a completely new field of LegalTech: Testimony Intelligence.